Estate Agents’ Tricks

 Inventing phantom offers to drive up your price

 Your below-asking-price offer has been accepted, the property you are buying is off the market, and it’s all steam ahead towards completion.
 Then the next week, the Estate Agent calls to say that someone who viewed the property previously has put in an offer a few thousand pounds above yours.
-You smell a rat.
-If you suspect this is a false bid, challenge the Estate Agent and ask to see proof in writing that this third party exists and they are willing to make a higher offer.
+If you suspect this is a false bid, challenge the Estate Agent and ask to see proof that this third party exists and they are willing to make a higher offer.
 Read what one of our members did in this situation.

 Whether real or hoax, being gazumped is depressing and can cost you money.
 There are a few options for reducing the chance of being gazumped but they cost.
 Some estate agents have introduced a “Good Will Charter”.
 Both parties pay a deposit which they will lose if they don’t go through with the sale.
 It’s not fail safe but it might help you weed out people who aren’t serious about the deal.

 Another option is a lock-out agreement whereby the seller has to take the property off the market for a limited amount of time while the deal is being completed.
 You will have to move quickly to get everything done before the time period is up.
 Discuss the pros and cons with your solicitor.

 Help to Buy phase 1 allows some people to get a government loan of 20% of the price of their house.
 This is a loan so it will have to be repaid, but a few estate agents have been caught out advertising the property at 80% of the price, misleading Help to Buyers into thinking they are getting a cheaper deal.